 - 1.25 teaspoons salt

-- 1 zucchini , sliced into ½-inch rounds & then rounds quartered
+- 1 zucchini, sliced into ½-inch rounds and then rounds cut in half

-- Heat oil in a large pot or Dutch oven over medium-low heat.
+- Heat coconut oil in an enameled cast-iron Dutch oven over medium-low heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.